7astro7/hhsBreaches/README.md

 Among distinct values of the variable 'location of breached information' are 'Other', 'Network Server, Other', and 'Network Server'.
-A module that automates PostgreSQL database connection and full insertion of the data is included that's viable as is given a PostgreSQL config file.
+A module that automates PostgreSQL database connection and full insertion of the data is included that's viable as is given a PostgreSQL configuration.

+This project aims to analyze all available HHS medical breach data and also to design a simple database that provides consistent access to the breach data that's been published.
+R scripts are included that can automate PostgreSQL database updates if used with a scheduler like Cron.

+## Database Note
+Code and documentation about the project's database is intended to make reproducing and verifying the results as seamless as possible.

-All questions and feedback are welcomed.
+All questions, pull requests, and feedback are welcomed.

-Data Sources:
+## Data Sources:

 [1]
 US Dept. of Health and Human Services